duality-labs/duality/x/incentives/README GAUGES.md

 ## Concepts

-The purpose of `incentives` module is to provide incentives to the users who lock specific token for specific period of time.
+The purpose of `incentives` module is to provide incentives to the users who stake specific token for specific period of time.

-Locked tokens can be of any denomination, including LP tokens (gamm/pool/x), IBC tokens (tokens sent through IBC such as ibc/27394FB092D2ECCD56123C74F36E4C1F926001CEADA9CA97EA622B25F41E5EB2), and native tokens (such as ATOM or LUNA).
+Staked tokens can be of any denomination, including LP tokens (gamm/pool/x), IBC tokens (tokens sent through IBC such as ibc/27394FB092D2ECCD56123C74F36E4C1F926001CEADA9CA97EA622B25F41E5EB2), and native tokens (such as ATOM or LUNA).

 The incentive amount is entered by the gauge creator.
-Rewards for a given pool of locked up tokens are pooled into a gauge until the disbursement time.
+Rewards for a given pool of staked up tokens are pooled into a gauge until the disbursement time.
 At the disbursement time, they are distributed pro-rata (proportionally) to members of the pool.

 Anyone can create a gauge and add rewards to the gauge.
 There is no way to withdraw gauge rewards other than distribution.
 Governance proposals can be raised to match the external incentive tokens with equivalent Osmo incentives (see for example: [proposal 47](https://www.mintscan.io/osmosis/proposals/47)).